sudoMag/greco/README.md

 ## Electron.js Desktop App for windows platforms

-In this project is in use Electron.js whith create-react-app and styled-components.
+In this project is in use Electron.js with create-react-app and styled-components.

 It currently has a small number of words in a .JSON file.
 But it is planned to implement a mySQL database.